About

 Web Viewer

 Serve an interactive browser UI with the --serve flag.
 Defaults to port 8080.
+Pass a single file or a directory.

 logcurse --serve server.log